Dragonmystic707/exalted-reincarnated/docs/System.md

 Each Exaltation carries with a different interpretation and influence of the Great Curse:

 -   **Solars** suffer by their own Ego.
-They are those that tirelessly &gt; seek greatness and perfection, and may find others or even &gt; themselves not up to the standards they desire.
+They are those that tirelessly seek greatness and perfection, and may find others or even themselves not up to the standards they desire.

--   **Lunars** suffer from being trapped between worlds and are &gt;
-    conflicted by the unknown.
+-   **Lunars** suffer from being trapped between worlds and are conflicted by the unknown.
 Are they man or beast?
-A part of &gt;
-    society or apart from it?
-Their form is constantly shifting, so &gt;
-    who are they really?
+A part of society or apart from it?
+Their form is constantly shifting, so who are they really?

--   **Abyssals** have a portion of their self consumed by the void: &gt;
-    something that is lost and that can never be reclaimed.
-It may be &gt; their name and relations; their lost vitality; a loss of emotion &gt; and feeling.
+-   **Abyssals** have a portion of their self consumed by the void: something that is lost and that can never be reclaimed.
+It may be their name and relations; their lost vitality; a loss of emotion and feeling.

 Each individual Exaltation book details their Great Curse, but it is important to know that these are all *suggestions*.
 So long as a